-6.3.1 Home tab
+5.3.1 HOME TAB

-This section explains in details the operation of the DPV eVOLUTION software Home tab.
+This section explains in detail the operation of the DPV Evolution software Home tab.

-6.3.1.1 HISTOGRAM
+5.3.1.1 HISTOGRAM

 There are three histograms on the home tab.
 From those, the user can monitor the particles distribution analyzed by the DPV during a given amount of time (user adjustable).
 Three histograms (1) are available providing temperature, velocity and diameter statistics.
 The different components of the histograms are explained below.
 Note that on the right-hand side of each histogram, the mean value of the distribution is displayed.
 On top of each histogram the standard deviation is displayed.
 The vertical axis represents the population (number of particles) for each class (histogram bar).
-By default, the vertical axis of the histogram is automatically scaled to fit the entire window and the Normalized label is displayed on the vertical axis.
+By default, the vertical axis of the histogram is automatically scaled to fit the entire window, and the Normalized label is displayed on the vertical axis.